Harsh-Trivedi78/sentence-construction-quiz/README.md

 npm start
 The app will be available at http://localhost:3000.

-Usage
+📦 Usage
+Landing Page
-Landing Page: The landing page welcomes the user with a brief explanation of the game.
-It shows details such as the number of questions, time per question, and current coin count.
-A Start button begins the quiz.
+The landing page gives a brief overview of the game.
+It shows the number of questions, time per question, and the current coin count.

+Press the Start button to begin the quiz.

+Quiz Page
-Quiz Page: The user is presented with a set of words and must arrange them in the correct order to form a sentence.
+Users are presented with a set of words that need to be arranged into a meaningful sentence.
 Each question has a 30-second timer.

-Users can submit their answer once they have arranged the words.
-Upon submission, the system provides feedback on whether the answer was correct and moves to the next question.
+After answering, users can see whether their answer was correct, and they automatically proceed to the next question.

+Results Page
-Results Page: After completing the quiz, users are shown their score and a progress bar indicating their performance.
-The final score is calculated based on the number of correct answers.
+After completing the quiz, the user is shown their score and a progress bar that visualizes their performance.
+The score is calculated based on the number of correct answers.

-Design and Styling
+🎨 Design & Styling
 Glassmorphism
-Glassmorphism is applied to the background of the app’s components, using a frosted glass effect that includes a blur and semi-transparent background.
-This design trend enhances the app's visual appeal and modernizes the UI.
+The app incorporates a glassmorphism effect on the background, giving a frosted glass look with a subtle blur and transparency, adding to the modern aesthetic. 🌿

 Tailwind CSS
-Tailwind CSS is used extensively for utility-first styling, providing responsive, customizable design elements across the app.
-It ensures a clean and consistent UI across all devices.
+Tailwind CSS is used for fast and flexible styling.
+With utility-first classes, it provides a clean, consistent UI across all screen sizes and devices. 📱💻

 Animations and Transitions
-Smooth transitions and animations are applied to various components to enhance user interaction.
-This includes hover effects, transitions between pages, and progress bars.
+Smooth animations and hover effects are applied to create a dynamic user experience.
+Components like buttons and the progress bar have interactive transitions that keep the user engaged. 🎨

-Contributions
+💡 Contributing
-If you'd like to contribute to the project, feel free to fork the repository and create a pull request.
-We welcome contributions to improve the functionality, design, and performance of the application.
+We welcome contributions! 🎉 If you'd like to improve the app, feel free to fork the repository, make your changes, and create a pull request.

+📱 Screenshots
+Landing Page

+Quiz Page

+Results Page

+🤝 License
+This project is open-source and available under the MIT License.

+Happy Learning and Building! 🚀